Which train companies operate the Russian railway network?

 Open-plan dormitory cars.
 There are 54 bunks per coach, arranged in rows of 4 on one side of the aisle and days of 2 along the coach wall on the other side of the aisle.
 Recommended for the most budget conscious and adventurous travelers.
 Even though, it may not be the most comfortable way to travel, it has its advantages.
 First, it is the cheapest option of all three.
 It can also be a preferred option for female lone travelers for instance, as it is an open space and thus prevents one from being trapped in a closed compartment with three strange men, for example.
 Platzkart is a perfect way to travel as a true Russian if you are more about adventure than comfort.
 Strictly-speaking, you’ll also find basic seats on some long distance trains and on local or suburban trains, known as Obshchi (common), but they are not intended for long-distance travel and are not recommended.

-A: Whichever class of travel you choose, each coach is looked after by a pair of attendants called a 'provodnik' (male) or 'provodnitsa' (female).
+Whichever class of travel you choose, each coach is looked after by a pair of attendants called a 'provodnik' (male) or 'provodnitsa' (female).
 The provodnik will check your ticket at the door to the sleeper when you board.
-Shortly after departure, the provodnik will come round to take your ticket and the small bedding fee.
-You may be asked if you would like a glass of black Russian tea ('chai') - this costs about 25cents.
+Shortly after departure, the provodnik will come round to take your ticket and the small bedding fee if it is not included in your ticket’s price.
+You may be asked if you would like a glass of black Russian tea ('chai') - this costs about 1-2 USD (30-60 Rubles).
 Bedding (two sheets, pillowcase and towel) is then handed out in sealed packs - blankets and mattresses will already be stacked in your compartment.
 After a few journeys, you will become quite proficient at making up your bed..!

 A samovar with unlimited free hot water at the end of the corridor - pack some tea or coffee, sugar, soups or hot chocolate and bring your own mug.
 Most of long distance trains have a restaurant car serving drinks, snacks, and affordable dinner menu.